google/benchmark/README.md

 // the specified values to `extra_args`.
 BENCHMARK_CAPTURE(BM_takes_args, int_string_test, 42, std::string("abc"));
 ```
+Note that elements of `...args` may refer to global variables.
+Users should
+avoid modifying global state inside of a benchmark.

 ### Multithreaded benchmarks
 In a multithreaded test (benchmark invoked by multiple threads simultaneously),